elmindreda/Nori/README.txt

 Wendy is copyright (c) 2004 Camilla Berglund <elmindreda@elmindreda.org>

 Wendy is licensed under the zlib/libpng license.
-See the file `COPYING' for license details.
+See `COPYING.txt' for license details.
 The license is also included at the top of each source file.

 2. Building Wendy